 Also, the Dayton Children's interfaith chapel, open 24 hours a day, is located on the first floor across from the pharmacy on the main campus.

 The Ronald McDonald House Charities (RMHC) is a place for parents and families of pediatric patients at Dayton Children's and other area hospitals to take a break from the hospital while remaining available for their child at a moment’s notice.
 The Ronald McDonald House Charities is available as a home away from home when a child is facing hospitalization.

 Located just across the street from Dayton Children's on the corner of Chapel and Valley Streets, the Ronald McDonald House Charities has 14 bedrooms with private baths; four large kitchens; two family rooms, as well as a play area, laundry facilities, a patio and free parking.

 family support and resource directory

 Connect with resources and support for hematology and oncology related conditions.
 Find support groups, community services and much more in this directory.

 ohio department of health sickle cell annual report

 The data contained in this report is compiled from State Fiscal Year 2018 Minimum Data Set collection forms and other reporting formats submitted by the Ohio Department of Health funded Sickle Cell Projects.

-This report communicates the services, trends and overall accomplishments of the cancer, sickle cell and hemophilia programs at Dayton Children’s over the past fiscal year.
+This report communicates the services, trends and overall accomplishments of the cancer program at Dayton Children’s in 2020.